Healthtech company unifies and secures its developer platform

 4. Addressing resistance with transparency

 One business unit wasn’t convinced.
-Heavily invested in GitLab, that business unit flagged valid concerns, including feature gaps, migration complexity, and disruption to familiar workflows.
+Heavily invested in GitLab, that business unit flagged valid concerns, including feature gaps, migration complexity, and disruption to familiar developer workflows.

 We didn’t dismiss the feedback.
 Instead, we leaned in.
-The team conducted a side-by-side feasibility analysis, acknowledged where GitHub fell short, and proposed workarounds when needed, never forcing alignment, always prioritizing trust.Â
+The team conducted a side-by-side feasibility analysis, acknowledged where GitHub fell short, and proposed workarounds when needed, never forcing alignment, always prioritizing trust.

 5. Driving stickiness with GitHub Copilot

-Our Training and Enablement team partnered with key stakeholders to design hands-on sessions aligned with both business goals and budget.
+Modus Create’s Training and Enablement team partnered with key stakeholders to design hands-on sessions aligned with both business goals and budget.
 Drawing on our experience scaling enablement across large teams, we delivered targeted 101 (beginner) and 201 (intermediate) workshops.
 We then followed up with an ROI session to help teams translate their performance, usage, and priorities into actionable metrics.

 Impact